God promises to come to our aid during distress as we walk in harmony with him. Love motivates him to make and keep this promise.

 We learn about those we love by watching them in different situations over time.

-God knew the entirety of our earthly life before we were born, including the unrighteous details of our past, present, and future.
+God knew the entirety of our earthly life before our birth, including the unrighteous details of our past, present, and future.

 That God chose to love us despite knowing every bad thing we would ever think, say, or do, means that no sin we have committed, are currently committing, or will commit in the future, can diminish his love for us.